djs21905/nucapstone/README.md

 -Website logo updated and spelling corrected.
 (1/24/2021) <br>
 -Clicking on a news article image will take you to the link.
 (1/24/2021) <br>
 -Hovering over an image now shows a tooltip with the news outlet.
 (1/24/2021) <br>
-- CSS styling bug updated.
+-CSS styling bug updated.
 Text on /test page now displays bold header with proper sizing (1/24/2021) <br>
-- Functionality for url search now fully works.
+-Functionality for url search now fully works.
 (1/24/2021)  <br>

 <br>
 <br>